mizosoft/mizosoft.github.io/_posts/2021-12-10-one-last-prayer.md

 precisely that kind of absolute appreciation of inescapable death that makes inaction the only logical action.

 Nonetheless, the fact that I still had time, even if mere seconds, somehow struck my consciousness as relevant.
-I thought, as naively as I could, the approaching cosmic spheroid of universal death would spare me these seconds before it strikes, and before the wave of destruction its impact causes spreads till ultimately swallowing me.
+I thought, as naively as I could, the approaching cosmic spheroid of death would spare me these seconds before it strikes, and before the wave of destruction its impact causes spreads till ultimately swallowing me.
 And with that, it only became self-evident that there was something I ought to do before my inevitable dissolution into nothingness.
 But what could ever be done that would make a difference?